 The Company has a Code of Ethics that governs the conduct of its directors, officers and employees.
 The Code of Ethics can be obtained on SEDAR at www.sedar.com.
 The Corporate Governance and HR Committee is responsible for the compliance process relating to the Code of Ethics and for the reporting process to the Board with respect thereto.
-The Company's Executive Vice President, Human Resources, has overall responsibility for the oversight of the Code of Ethics.
-In addition, pursuant to the process implemented, Management is required to report to the Corporate Governance and HR Committee, on an annual basis, any non-compliance by managers of the Company, except for any non-compliance by executive officers, which is required to be reported promptly to the Corporate Governance and HR Committee.
+The Company's Chief Human Resources Officer, has overall responsibility for the oversight of the Code of Ethics.
+In addition, pursuant to the process implemented, the Chief Human Resources Officer is required to report to the Corporate Governance and HR Committee, on an annual basis, any non-compliance by managers of the Company, except for any non-compliance by executive officers, which is required to be reported promptly to the Corporate Governance Governance and HR Committee.